-A complete report of all earned grades and credits will be sent by the Registrar to the parent or other party officially designated by the student when all financial obligations are met.
-The report may also state other facts concerning the student's academic standing.
-The purpose of this report is not only to inform the parents, but to secure the cooperation of all who have an interest in encouraging the student to attain his or her highest possible academic achievement.

-The end-of-term report is supplemented by an unofficial mid-semester grade report.
-At mid-semester, instructors review and report the progress of each of their students, assigning them letter grades.
-Mid-semester grade reports will be available to students; mid-semester grade reports will also be sent to parents of students who have so designated that stipulation.
+A complete report of all earned grades and credits will be made available to the student and/or other party officially designated by the student when all financial obligations are met.
+The end-of-term report is supplemented by an unofficial mid-semester grade report, available to students in wolf den.
+At mid-semester, instructors review and report the progress of their students, assigning them letter grades.